rowanam/rolling-stone-best-songs-quiz/README.md

 When the user clicks "start quiz" on the landing page, the display changes to reveal the first quiz question.

-The game mode buttons with the current game mode highlighted are displayed at the top of the page, followed by an answered count, the quiz questions and options and a "guess" button.
+An answered count is displayed at the top of the page, followed by the quiz questions and options and a "guess" button.

 When the user hovers over a vinyl icon button, it spins, and gets bigger when clicked on.
 The other buttons will return to default size if this happens, and all buttons return to default when the next question is generated.